Ranim-94/HLS/LED_Controller.md

 ### Generating Internal Files and HDL Wrapper

-1. Under `Sources`, right click `LED_Controller.bd`
+Under `Sources`, right click `LED_Controller.bd`
+1. `Generate Output Products`
-   1. `Generate Output Products`: this create some internal files required for the Vivado workflow
+   1. this creates some internal files required for the Vivado workflow
 2. Then right click again and select for `Create HDL Wrapper`.
-This create a top file that encompasses all our desing
+   1. This create a top file that encompasses all our desing

 ### Generating Bitstream File